kalekundert/autoclasstoc/docs/advanced_usage.rst

 Based on pattern
 ----------------
-Categorizing attributes based on some pattern in their names is convenient, because it doesn't require making any changes or annotations to the code itself.
-For this example, we'll make a custom "Public Methods" section that will consist of public methods but excluding all "dunders" methods , e.g.
+Excluding attributes from a section based on their name is a common desire.
+To make this easier, `Section` classes have a :attr:`~autoclasstoc.Section.exclude_pattern` attribute that filters any matching attributes out of the section.
+To demonstrate how this works, we'll make a custom "Public Methods" section that will consist of public methods but excluding all "dunders" methods, e.g. :meth:`__init__()`.
-:meth:`__init__()`.

 The first step is to define a new `PublicSection` subclass with the following
 attributes: